 “Through this combination, we have significantly expanded the scale of our gaming operations, further diversified our geographic reach into new markets—some of which have already adopted sports wagering legislation—and minimized market-specific risk.”

 Eldorado Resorts also recently acquired the Lady Luck Nemacolin, one of the many casinos in Pennsylvania.
-They have been one of only two companies to not seek online gaming license in the state after acquiring the venue.
+They have been one of only two companies to not seek an online gaming license in the state after acquiring the venue.
 It seems that Eldorado is not too concerned about online gaming via casino or poker means.
 However, they might still be considering going online with their sports betting operations.